 Taken together, all these elements combine to create a vicious cycle producing oxidative particles, accelerating aging, and contributing to chronic diseases like high blood pressure and diabetes.

 Protective clothing, sunscreen, whole foods, smoking cessation, exercise, metformin, ACE inhibitors, statins, aldosterone blockers, all reduce oxidative particle generation thereby slowing aging and reducing chronic disease development and progression.
-Precision medicine and molecular medical management can be available to you today.

 Powerful evidence exists today that shows simple treatments that interfere with ROS generation can make a big difference.